Get the Roto-Rooter App

 Step 1: Find the Frozen Pipe

-Step 2: Unfreeze the Pipe
+Step 2: Thaw the Pipe

 Next, you need to put heat on the pipe – but no open flames!
 The fire risk is too great to risk using propane torches candles, or other open flames.
 Some people turn up their thermostat, but this isn't recommended as the only solution because it will take too long to get results.
 Do turn up your heat, and open your sink cabinets with pipes beneath them so the warm air circulates around pipes.
 However, also use a handheld hair dryer back and forth along the pipe.
 Make sure you're doing this evenly: Otherwise, the pipe could rupture.
 You can also place a space heater nearby but keep it at least three feet away from wall materials to prevent a fire.